michaelzaref/interest-calculator/README.md

 🔗 linkedin.com/in/michael-zaref-82ba1b1a4
 🐙 github.com/michaelzaref

-⭐️ Show your support
+⭐️ Show Your Support
-If you like this project, please ⭐️ the repo and share it!
+If you like this project, please star ⭐ the repo and share it with others!